 Standalone PHP Version

-This article explains how to use the standalone PHP script.
+This article explains how to use the standalone PHP version of Blackhole for Bad Bots.
+For more in-depth instructions and information, check out the original Blackhole tutorial.
 If you are running WordPress, the Blackhole plugin is recommended.
-For the PHP version, the zip download includes the

 .htaccess– protects the log file